Localization Driven Quantum Sensing

-We illustrate the time dependence of the QFIs and OFIs calculated under the situations discussed above in Fig.~3 for $U {=} 0$ and different system sizes $N{=}$ 55, 89 and 233 at half-filling.
+We illustrate the time dependence of the QFIs and OFIs calculated under the above mentioned situations in Fig.~3 for $U {=} 0$ and different system sizes $L{=}$ 55, 89, and 233 at half-filling.
 We plot the inverse of the quantities under consideration and rescale them with $L$.
-Data set corresponding to different $L$'s collapse quite well, implying a saturation in the SNL as a function of $L$.
-In Fig.~3, we show $F_Q^{-1}$ and $F_{H_2}^{-1}$ for the initial state, $|\psi_{in}(V>>V_c)\rangle$, as the ground state prepared in the localized phase (away from the transition point) and then driven to the extended phase.
-While $F_Q$ overall scales as $\sim Lt^2$ in the short and long times, two characteristic timescales emerge in OFI's.
+Data sets corresponding to different $L$'s collapse quite well, implying a saturation in the SNL as a function of $L$.
+In Fig.~3, we show $F_Q^{-1}$ and $F_{H_2}^{-1}$ for the initial state, $|\psi_{in}(V>>V_c)\rangle$, as the ground state prepared in the localized phase and then driven to the extended phase.
+While $F_Q$ overall scales as $\sim Lt^2$ in the short and long times \cite{QICproof,Brun,Duer,QGua}, two characteristic timescales emerge in OFI's.
 At short/transient time, roughly upto $t{\sim}1$, $F_{H_2}$ assumes a higher scaling in $t$: $F_{H_2}{=}L t^{3.92(1)}$.
 The observables exhibit rapid oscillations at $t{\gtrsim}1$.
-However, we find the long time average value to have a roughly quadratic scaling in time.
-However, $\hat{O}_{cdw}$ holds prime interest, as described in context of adiabatic sensors.
-Considering the charge-hole ordered state $|1010\cdots\rangle$ as the initial state, the dynamics allows us to circumvent the scaling issues associated with adiabatic scenario.
+We find the long time average value to have a roughly quadratic scaling in time.
+However, $\hat{O}_{cdw}$ holds prime interest, as described in the context of adiabatic sensors.
+Considering the charge-hole ordered state $|1010\cdots\rangle$ as the initial state, the dynamics allow us to circumvent the scaling issues associated with the adiabatic scenario.
 It even offers superior scaling in the transient time in comparison to $F_{H_2}$: $F_{cdw}{=}L t^{6.003(7)}$.
 Note that although the $F_O$ exhibits a higher scaling than $F_Q$ in transient time, the absolute value of $F_O$ is upper bounded by $F_Q$, as expected.
-Remarkably, the dynamical scaling laws are quite generic, in the sense that they are independent on the initial state, if not prepared close to the transition point, and the final driving Hamiltonian.
-We provide some related details in the Supplemental material.
+Remarkably, when the system is not prepared too close to the transition point, the dynamical scaling laws are quite generic, i.e., they are independent of the final driving Hamiltonian and the initial state \cite{suppli1}.